jlope384/command-line-clue/game/notebook.md

 ## Notes
 *Use this space to record your findings and deductions...*

-Location of the crime is still unknown - the room must have been empty when it happened...
+Location of the crime was the living room and the crime scene was untouched

+Besides the musician and the pain brush I only found the Police officer and a Fountain pen, I think the game might have glitched out